llvm/llvm-test-suite/CONTRIBUTING.md

 ### Merge

-Project maintainers merge pull requests using one of the following options:
+Project maintainers merge pull requests by "Squash and merge".
+PR description is used as final commit message.

-- [Rebase and merge] The preferable choice for PRs containing a single commit
-- [Squash and merge] Used when there are multiple commits in the PR
-  - Squashing is done to make sure that the project is buildable on any commit
-- [Create a merge commit] Used for LLVM pull-down PRs to preserve hashes of the commits pulled from the LLVM community repository

-*Other names and brands may be claimed as the property of others.
+\*Other names and brands may be claimed as the property of others.